quinnah/quinnah.github.io/content/home/my-first-post.md

 ## Introduction

 Hi, I'm **Quinna**.
 I'm a CS student at University of Michigan and software engineer.
-I'm especially interested in AI/ML and its applications in augmenting human ability.
+I'm especially interested in AI/ML and its applications.
+My interests in tech are broad, ranging from search engines, recommender systems, and robotics.

 In past lives I've worked at [Nuro.ai](https://www.nuro.ai/) on the autonomy: behavior team and [MongoDB](https://www.mongodb.com/) on the developer tools team.
-This summer, I'm working as a backend/ML software engineer intern at a seed-stage [YC startup](https://www.industrialnext.ai/en) revolutionizing industrial robotics.
+This summer, I'm working as a backend/ML software engineer intern at a seed-stage [YCombinator startup](https://www.industrialnext.ai/en) revolutionizing industrial robotics.

-On campus, I've worked as an Instructional Aide for a senior capstone (Human-Centered Software), was a lead organizer for a 1300+ attendee TEDx [conference](https://www.tedxuofm.com/2022), and conducted biology cancer stem-cell research & HCI research.
+On campus, I've worked as an Instructional Aide for a senior capstone (Human-Centered Software), led a team of 50+ students to organize a 1300+ attendee TEDx [conference](https://www.tedxuofm.com/2022), and did cancer stem-cell research as part of the Michigan Research and Discovery Scholars program.

-My passions include educational equity, health & wellness/mindfulness, writing, and travel.
+My passions include educational equity, health & wellness, writing, and travel.
 Feel free to poke around my [blog](https://quinnah.github.io/blog/) & website!